Stjarnan/TravelerAPI/README.md

 ## Acknowledgments

-* Big thanks to [Billie Thompson](https://gist.github.com/PurpleBooth) for providing me with this amazing README template
+* Big thanks to [Billie Thompson](https://gist.github.com/PurpleBooth) for providing the world with this amazing README template